loader3229/poly-seq-to-loda/README.md

-This Python script reads stripped and offsets file from [OEIS](https://oeis.org), and generate [LODA](https://loda-lang.org/) programs.
+This Python script reads stripped and offsets file from [OEIS](https://oeis.org), and generate [LODA](https://loda-lang.org/) programs that evaluate polynomials.